Brave 10: Characters

-A ninja who originally came from Iga.
+A ninja originally from Iga.
 His weapon allows him to use "senkou" (flash) that enables him to accelerate.
-He was rumored to be the "genius" ninja who has never let a single strand of hair of his to be touched.
-Saizo was a cold, efficient ninja who killed many people, but later changed after he met Isanami, who believed in him.
+He was rumored to be the "genius" ninja who never let a single strand of his hair to be touched.
+Saizo was a cold, efficient ninja who killed many people, but changed after he met Isanami, who believed in him.
 While spending his days with Isanami, he begins to care for her, even harboring some feelings for her.
 According to Yukimura, Saizo carries the element of light, which he denies because he has taken so many lives.